-When you start wedding planning, and thinking about the wedding budget, everything can get a little overwhelming.
-So, we sat down with five different wedding photographers from around America to demystify how much a wedding photographer costs and what you can expect for the price tag.
+If you haven’t already asked yourself this question in wedding planning, we know you will; how much does a wedding photographer cost?
+To find out, we sat down with five different wedding photographers from around America to demystify how much a wedding photographer really costs, and what you can expect for the price tag.

 Kelly Balch, Kelly Balch Photography